SudhirVasudevanPersonalProjects/reality/docs/prd.md

 ### Functional Requirements

-**FR1:** Users can send text messages to a phone number and the content appears on their personal web dashboard.
+**FR1:** Users can create text captures via web interface and the content appears on their personal web dashboard.

-**FR2:** Users can send photos via text message to a phone number and the photos appear on their personal web dashboard.
+**FR2:** Users can upload photos via web interface and the photos appear on their personal web dashboard.

-**FR3:** Users can send videos via text message to a phone number and the videos appear on their personal web dashboard.
+**FR3:** Users can upload videos via web interface and the videos appear on their personal web dashboard.

-**FR4:** System recognizes and preserves URLs (TikTok, Reels, YouTube, etc.) sent via text message.
+**FR4:** System recognizes and preserves URLs (TikTok, Reels, YouTube, etc.) pasted into the web interface.

-**FR5:** Users are identified and authenticated by their phone number - no traditional login required.
+**FR5:** Users are identified and authenticated by email/password - simple, secure login with Supabase Auth. *(Note: Phone number field preserved in database for Phase 2 SMS features)*

 **FR6:** Web dashboard displays a visual, intuitive mapping of captured content (thoughts, photos, videos, links) organized over time.